Palais Fugger-Taxis & Altes Landhaus

 Thurn und Taxis and the invention of the post office

-The 20th and 21st centuries are known as the information age.
-The internet revolutionised almost every aspect of life.
-The major changes that took place around 1500 also had a lot to do with new ways of disseminating news.
-The production and distribution of news, information and ideas was revolutionised thanks to two innovations.
-The printing press made it easier to reproduce information.
-Around the same time, a more efficient postal system began to be established in the Holy Roman Empire.
-The story of the Taxis family, who organised this postal service, is an example of the development opportunities offered by the early modern period around 1500.
-It is closely linked to the Habsburgs and the city of Innsbruck, which for a short time under Emperor Maximilian was not only the royal seat but also the European postal centre.
+The twentieth and twenty-first centuries are commonly regarded as the Information Age.
+The internet has revolutionized almost every aspect of life.
+Yet the major transformations that took place around 1500 were also closely linked to new ways of disseminating information.
+The production and distribution of news, information, and ideas were fundamentally transformed by two innovations.
+With the invention of the printing press, the reproduction of information became far easier.
+At roughly the same time, a more efficient postal system began to develop within the Holy Roman Empire.
+The history of the Taxis family, which established and operated this postal service, exemplifies the opportunities for advancement offered by the early modern period around 1500.
+Their story is closely connected to the Habsburgs and to the city of Innsbruck, which under Emperor Maximilian was, for a brief period, not only a residence city but the central hub of European postal communication.

-The Taxis were a Lombard family from the lower nobility.
-As early as the 13th century, Omodeo de Tasso had set up a courier service between the major Italian cities in northern Italy.
-In the Middle Ages, there was no reasonably functioning, transnational postal system of the kind that had existed in ancient Rome.
-The growing empire under Maximilian, which stretched from the Netherlands via Augsburg and Regensburg to Vienna, needed the most efficient communication possible.
-To this end, he engaged the Compania de Tassis who set up their own permanent relay line for the emperor, complete with infrastructure and personnel.
-The brothers Janetto, Francesco and Giovanni Battista de Tassis, in German Franz and Johann Baptist von Taxis, were appointed by Maximilian I as Imperial postmasters made.
-The emperor wanted to utilise their experience to connect his vast empire with information technology.
+The Taxis were a Lombard family of the lower nobility.
+As early as the thirteenth century, Omodeo de Tasso had established a courier service linking the major cities of northern Italy.
+During the Middle Ages, however, no reasonably functioning, cross-border postal system existed comparable to that of ancient Rome.
+The expanding empire under Maximilian—stretching from the Netherlands via Augsburg and Regensburg to Vienna—required communication to be as efficient as possible.
+To achieve this, Maximilian engaged the Compania de Tassis, which established a permanent relay-based postal route for the Emperor, complete with infrastructure and personnel.
+The brothers Janetto, Francesco, and Giovanni Battista de Tassis—known in German as Franz and Johann Baptist von Taxis—were appointed Imperial Postmasters by Maximilian I. The Emperor sought to harness their expertise in order to bind his vast realm together through information networks.

-After the First World War, the Thurn and Taxis lost their aristocratic privileges.
-However, many of the castles, estates and palaces throughout Europe are still owned by the family today.
-Until 1969, opposite the main post office was the Old Post Officewhich at times was also owned by the Thurn und Taxis family.
-Since the turn of the millennium, the postal service has followed in the footsteps of the Taxis family.
-Mail order and courier services are increasingly passing into private hands.
-The state-monopolised postal system of the 20th century was perhaps only a brief intermezzo.
-Unlike the Taxis family, however, DHL, UPS & CO have to console themselves with filthy lucre and are not elevated to the nobility.
-The Palais Fugger-Taxis in Innsbruck, on the other hand, is still a reminder of the emperor's postmasters.
+After the First World War, the Thurn und Taxis family lost its aristocratic privileges.
+Many of their castles, properties, and palazzi across Europe, however, remain in family ownership to this day.
+Until 1969, the Old Post Office stood opposite the main post office in Innsbruck; for a time, it was also owned by the Thurn und Taxis family.
+Since the turn of the millennium, the fate of postal services has mirrored that of the Taxis family itself: shipping and courier services are increasingly transferred to private hands.
+The state-monopolized postal system of the twentieth century may have been only a brief interlude.
+Unlike the Taxis family, however, DHL, UPS, and others must content themselves with plain profit and are not elevated to the nobility.
+The Fugger–Taxis Palace in Innsbruck, by contrast, still serves as a reminder of the Emperor’s postmasters.

 Jakob Fugger: the richest man in history